mvedie/jquery.fn.renameTag/README.md

 ## Description

-Simply rename you HTML-tags with one call.
+Simply rename your HTML-tags with one call.

 ## Usage / Example